 Location: Massachusetts Institute of Technology, Cambridge, MA, United States

-Contact: Sarah Gault, [email protected] with questions about applying or details about the course.
+Contact: Please email us at [email protected] with questions about applying or details about the course.

-The fees below include breakfast, lunch, beverages, and snacks, as well as a reception.
+Fees for the course vary depending on organization type and operating budget.
+Please refer to the table below to determine your course fee.
+The fees include breakfast, lunch, beverages, and snacks, as well as a reception.
 Travel and accommodations are not included.

 |For-profit, Foundation, or Intergovernmental organization||$3,500||$3,500|